Walter-Stroebel/Nagios-CLI-Config/README.md

 Nagios-CLI-Config
 =================

-Command line (sort of) configuration of Nagios.
+Command line configuration of Nagios and Ansible module.

-- 2014-06-27: Release early, release often.
-- 2014-06-28: Beta version, it works for me!
-- 2014-06-29: Functional version, now supports scripting with conditionals and parameters.
+This has swiftly become a kind of "Swiss Army Knife" for Nagios.

 What works: